Cracked Security: Why a Cracked VPN Could Cost You

 There are some products that are worth getting for free (like password managers), but a VPN is usually the kind of product you want to purchase.
 Free VPNs typically sell your data and cheap VPNs may also log and sell your data.

-If you do need a VPN and have no room in your budget, there are some that are more affordable and will do the job.
+If you do need a VPN and have no room in your budget, some are more affordable and will do the job.
 Be careful, however, and do your research.
-We have a list of our favorite cheap and free VPNs with the drawbacks are for each.
+We have a list of our favorite cheap and free VPNs.

 Be careful choosing a free VPN